ChristineKarimi/christineKarimi.github.io/README.md

 ## Setup/Installation Requirements

-* Use the git clone method to download it to your local machine.
+* Clone the repo and open the index.html file using Google Chrome.

 ## Technologies Used